angelinakoloska/flowers_rest-api/README.md

 # Flower REST-API

 ## Description
-This is a simple flower store API built using Node.js, Sequelize and MySQL
+School task to create a simple Express application, with Sequelize and MySQL.